windscope/Discrete_math/Readme.md

 Discrete Mathematic notes
 ===
 This is the class I took in UMiami in Spring 2014.
-The notes used mathjax to render LaTeX in Markdown.
+The note used mathjax to render LaTeX in Markdown.